 - If there are no signs of tampering or counterfeiting, use level I protection, which consists of: work gloves; coveralls; work boots; and in a dusty situation, a dust mask.

 - If there are signs of tampering or counterfeiting, use level II protection and consult your supervisor for any additional safety precautions needed.
 Level II protection consists of: work gloves worn over surgical gloves; full face respirator with appropriate cartridges; disposable coveralls; and work boots.

-- A foreign facility, if food from such facility undergoes further manufacturing/processing (including packaging) by another facility outside the U.S. (Note: A facility is not exempt under this provision if the further manufacturing/processing (including packaging) conducted by the subsequent facility consists of adding labeling or any similar activity of a de minimis nature.
-The facility conducting the de minimis activity also must register;
+- A foreign facility, if food from such facility undergoes further manufacturing/processing (including packaging) by another facility outside the U.S. A foreign facility is not exempt under this provision if the further manufacturing/processing (including packaging) conducted by the subsequent facility consists of adding labeling or any similar activity of a de minimis nature.
+The facility conducting the de minimis activity also must register.

 - Farms that are devoted to the growing and harvesting of crops, the raising of animals (including seafood), or both.
 Washing, trimming of outer leaves of, and cooling produce are considered part of harvesting.
 The term “farm” includes: